calliope-project/calliope/doc/user/installation.rst

 Recommended installation method
 ===============================

-The easiest way to get a working Calliope installation is to use the free ``conda`` package manager, which can install all of the four things described above in a single step.
+The easiest way to get a working Calliope installation is to use the free ``mamba`` package manager, which can install all of the four things described above in a single step.

-To get ``conda``, `download and install the "Miniconda" distribution for your operating system <https://conda.io/miniconda.html>`_ (using the version for Python 3).
+To get ``mamba``, `download and install the "Mambaforge" distribution for your operating system <https://mamba.readthedocs.io/en/latest/index.html>`_ (using the version for Python 3).

-With Miniconda installed, you can create a new environment called ``"calliope"`` with all the necessary modules, including the free and open source GLPK solver, by running the following command in a terminal or command-line window
+With mamba installed, you can create a new environment called ``calliope`` with all the necessary modules, including the free and open source GLPK solver, by running the following command in a terminal or command-line window

   .. code-block:: fishshell

-    $ conda create -c conda-forge -n calliope calliope
+    $ mamba create -c conda-forge -n calliope calliope

 This will install calliope with Python version 3.11.